ucbrise/mage-scripts/README.md

 One can use `magebench.py` to spawn a cluster, with a particular configuration passed to the cluster on the command line.
 This exercise will help you get familiar with this arrangement.

+If you are using your own Google Cloud account, you'll need to specify the name of your Google Cloud project on the command line, via the `-p` flag to `./magebench.py spawn`.
+For example, if your Google Cloud project is `myproject`, you should run the command below as `./magebench.py spawn -a 1 -g oregon -p myproject`.
+By default, the project name used is `rise-mage`, so you may also prefer to just create a Google Cloud project with that name for the purpose of running these commands, so you don't have to change them manually from what's given below.

 Run the following command:
 ```
 $ ./magebench.py spawn -a 1 -g oregon
 ```
 This command will spawn one virtual machine instance on Microsoft Azure and one virtual machine instance on Google Cloud.
 Microsoft Azure instances are always in US West 2 (Oregon); the Google Cloud instance is in `us-west1` (as indicated by the `oregon` CLI argument).
 Then, it will wait for a few minutes for the virtual machines to boot.
-After that, it will run scripts (called _provisioning_) to establish shared CKKS secrets across the machines (so that they can work together to perform a computation using CKKS) and generate configuration files for experiments using the machines' IP addresses.
+After that, it will run scripts (called _provisioning_) to install MAGE, establish shared CKKS secrets across the machines (so that they can work together to perform a computation using CKKS), and generate configuration files for experiments using the machines' IP addresses.
 There is also a `./magebench.py provision` command, but you do not normally need to run it because `magebench.py spawn` will provision the machines already.

 Once you've spawned the cluster, you'll notice that a new file, `cluster.json` has been created.
 This file allows `magebench.py` to keep track of what resources it has allocated, including the IP addresses of the virtual machines so that it can interact with them.
 If you're curious, you can use Python to pretty-print `cluster.json`, which will produce output similar to this:
 ```